ROZALIYA0206/whitepaper/technical.md

 This Rublix whitepaper introduces an architecture which fundamentally sets itself apart from the rest of the existing blockchains by integrating a strategic consensus method for reliable market data accessible on-chain.

 Rublix is proposing a trustless and decentralized blockchain which enables real-time market data to be accessed easily through its chain while retaining maximum validity through the utilization of several data sources, and using a consensus agreement to determine the final accurate value.
-This gives traders, fund managers and investors the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency and other markets.
+This gives traders, fund managers and investors the power to write smart contracts with the added ability of executing commands based on an underlying price of a stock, cryptocurrency or forex market.

 ### Table of Contents